viamrobotics/docs/docs/tutorials/how-to-make-an-led-blink-with-a-raspberry-pi-and-python.md

 -   password: raspberry

+!!! caution
-Tip: It's bad practice to keep the default username and passwords since they make it easy for hackers to get access to your Pi.
+  It's bad practice to keep the default username and passwords since they make it easy for hackers to get access to your Pi.
 In the past, a [malware infected thousands of Raspberry Pi devices that were using the default username and password.](https://www.zdnet.com/article/linux-malware-enslaves-raspberry-pi-to-mine-cryptocurrency/)

 If you can't remember your user and hostname, you can also find out the IP address by other means like checking the network devices list on your router/modem.